About this listing

 We cannot guarantee that your visit with us will be enchanted and uplifting, but that's what we hope it will be.
 We'll do what we can to make it so.

 What will you need?
 Fridge, microwave, coffee pot, toaster oven -- all yours.
 Laundry, full kitchen, yard, neighborhood -- shared.
 (Just ask.)
-We have gorgeous red velvet theatre curtains to divide spaces, but the intent is to remain permeable for hospitality's sake.
+We have gorgeous red velvet theatre curtains and a clever folding glass wall to divide spaces, but the intent is to remain permeable for hospitality's sake.

 Interaction with Guests